StevNdegwa/todaynews/README.md

 ## More info

 In this projet i make use of react features such as:
-> React Hooks, including custom hooks and third party hooks<br/>
+  React Hooks, including custom hooks and third party hooks<br/>
-> Code Splitting<br/>
+  Code Splitting<br/>
-> Memoization<br/>
+  Memoization<br/>

-I make use of Material Design aspects in designing the fetures
+I make use of Material Design aspects in designing the features